 Development in the automotive sector has long been international and involves various manufacturers, suppliers and service providers.
-Standardization has become a central issue.
+Standardization and cooperation in networks have become central issues.

-Uniform standards are necessary to ensure efficient cooperation, to use synergy effects and to enable smooth functioning and cooperation of the solutions later on.
+Uniform standards are necessary to ensure efficient cooperation between companies, to use synergy effects and to enable smooth functioning and cooperation of the solutions later on.
 MicroNova participates in the development of such technological standards for the automotive industry within the scope of various projects - not least in order to ensure manufacturer-independent compatibility of its own testing solutions.

 The ACOSAR project (Advanced Co-Simulation Open System ARchitecture) started in September 2015 and is scheduled to run for a total of three years.
 Manufacturers, suppliers and research institutes from all over Europe are working together on standardization for modular, distributed and open system development.
 It is intended to reduce costs in the development process in the long term.
 This is made possible by a system interface with which test benches from different manufacturers can be connected to form a real-time capable overall co-simulation - even across geographical distances.
 The aim is to create an industry standard.